B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 I performed the following preprocessing steps on the text data:

 ## 1. Cleaning the Text
-I first cleaned the descriptions by performing the following steps, to remove noise and reduce the size of the vocabulary of words.
+I first cleaned the captions to remove noise and reduce the size of the vocabulary of words.
 This makes the model smaller and faster to train.
 - Converted all the words to lower case
 - Removed punctuations (e.g. "!", "-")
 - Removed all numbers